Dejanvuk/Test-Redis/README.md

 S: ${nr of bytes of the string}\r\n
 S: {exception as bulk string}\r\n

+## Ways to know when the message ended
+1) Simply close the connection (inneficient, especially for CLI or during high traffic)
+2) End the message with a unique end-of-message marker
+3) The length is being specified by the protocol(In our case we know that the message is always an array with a pre-determined length specified by the 2nd byte)

+Needless to say, the Redis app uses the 3rd way which is the most efficient in this case.
 ___
 ## TO-DO:
 * Add support for arrays with different data types, for example arrays of strings and integers